akullyot/BrowserGame-ItsMyHouse/README.md

  ## Playing the Game
  The game is deployed on github pages for anyone interested to play by following this link: https://akullyot.github.io/BrowserGame-ItsMyHouse/gameindex.html

+Move the player with W,A,S,D or arrow keys.
+Interact with items using the instructions given in the text area.

 ## Future Improvements